basiljamil12/Smart-Attendance-Server/README.md

-# Server Boiler Plate Project
+# Smart Attendance Server Project

 This is a server-side code for setting up a Node.js server in Express.js and use MongoDB.
 This project contains sample APIs for common user account generation and login.